There are three questions that a head of sales should ask about your sales management team:

 - Mid and late stage pipeline is reviewed

 - Amount of net new pipeline created since last meeting

 - Developmental items from time spent observing them in field

 - Longer term development issues for career path

 - Internal struggles/challenges the rep needs coaching to resolve

 Would you like a hand upgrading your sales manager cadence based on emerging best practices?
 Visit me in Dallas at The Studio, SBI’s multimillion dollar, one-of-a-kind, state-of-the-art executive briefing center.
-A visit to The Studio increases the probability of making your number because the sessions are built on the proven strength and stability of SBI, the industry leader in B2B sales and marketing.
+A visit to increases the probability of making your number because the sessions are built on the proven strength and stability of SBI, the industry leader in B2B sales and marketing.